 Healthy Work Boundaries

-We love our career in veterinary medicine!
-It’s not just a job, it’s a calling.
+We love our careers in veterinary medicine!
+It’s not just a job, it’s a purposeful commit to healing animals and serving clients.

 However, there are days where we just want to walk away.
-If there are only a few here and there, that’s normal and people have “tough days.”
-It’s when these days come closer together and more in numbers that there needs to be concern.
+If there are only a few trying days here and there, that’s normal and people have “tough days.”
+It’s when these days come closer together and more in numbers that there needs to be concerned.

 What to do?

-Remember your self-care.
+Remember your self-care in setting boundareis.
 It’s not selfish!
 It’s about being the best you can be in order to help the pets, the pet parents, and your co-workers.

-It’s great if you can go home and get rejuvenated there.
-But you shouldn’t have to.
-Self-care can and ought to occur during your workday as well.
+It’s great if you can go home and rejuvenate AND self-care can occur during your workday as well.

 Part of your self-care is knowing when to say “Yes” and when to gracefully say “No.”